pine64/OpenPineBuds/README.md

 + Use the resistor in the buds to pick Left/Right rather than TWS master/slave pairing
 + Pressing the button on the back while in the case no longer triggers DFU mode
 + Debugging baud rate raised to 200000 to match stock firmware
++ Fixed TWS operation such that putting either bud into the case correctly switches to the other bud
++ Working (mostly) audio controls using the touch button on the buds
++ Turned off showing up as a HID keyboard, as not sure _why_ you would; but it stops android nagging me about a new keyboard